TakamichiOsumi/django-practice/README.md

 # django-practice

-This project is just for self-learning.
+This project is just for self-learning and will not be launched.

 ## Set up the environment.